mpco/AlfredWorkflow-Calibre-Search/README.md

 Besides,

-- Press `Enter` to open the book file.
+- Press `Enter` to open the book file with Ebook-viewer of Calibre app, **except for PDF files**.
+- Press `⇧Shift + Enter` to open the book file with default app.
 - Press `⌘Command + Enter` to open the folder of the book file.
 - Press `⌥Option + Enter` to open the webpage for the book on Amazon, Google Book .etc.